kotaroy-BD/ATLCOMSample/README.md

 - If you take a closer look of the processes using [ProcessExplorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer), you'll find that `ATLCOMSample.exe` is ***not*** child process of `client.exe`. `ATLCOMSample.exe` is spawned by COM runtime.

 # How COM registration works
 In a nutshell, COM needs two things registered to the system. `class` and `interface`.
 All classes and interfaces have different unique IDs, which is GUID, called `CLSID` (class ID) and `IID` (interface ID) respectively.
 Both `CLSIDs` and `IIDs` are registered in the registry hive. `CLSID` is used to locale the module (EXE or DLL) that implements the corresponding COM class. `IID` is used to give information to COM runtime about the interface and to locate the module (DLL) that implements proxy/stub for the interface.
 Proxy/stub are necessary when making a cross-apartment call (including cross-process call).
-By using Proxy/stub, COM packages and unpackages method parameters and returned data to transmit across the apartment boundary, called marshalling.
+By using Proxy/stub, COM packages and unpackages method parameters and returned data to transmit across the apartment boundary.
+This packaging/unpackaging is called marshalling.

 In registry you can find the following three blocks:
 - Registration for `CLSID` of the main COM object (`ATLCOMSample`), which locates `ATLCOMSample.exe`